koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_4_img_2.md

+# The image 2 in slide 4 of lecture 12 contains:
 The image is a complex flowchart or process diagram consisting of interconnected sections, each representing different stages or components of a business process.
 It is divided into three main horizontal sections:

 1. **Top Section (Idea to Market)**